diegoparrilla/slate/source/index.html.md

 # Geo IP look up

-The Geo IP service cannot be classified as __blacklists__ as the lists above, but are really helpful to analyze an IP and create a profile of your users.
-Just like blacklists they can be accessed with our simple API and they are rate limited the same way.
+The Geo IP service cannot be classified as __blocklists__ as the lists above, but are really helpful to analyze an IP and create a profile of your users.
+Just like blocklists they can be accessed with our simple API and they are rate limited the same way.
 So if you get 429 error (Too many requests) please consider upgrading to a paid plan.

 This service returns the geo location of any IP with relevant information like: